Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: RHELT and RET between chiral particles

-Also we notice from (\ref{wwfr}) and (\ref{wwwfr}) that while the chirality of D affects $p_D$ and $m_D$, the chirality of A introduces a third term which, as we shall see, in some configurations might be larger than the sum of the first two, and then {\it the energy transfer would be negative}. {\em I.e. the emission of energy from D in presence of A may be enhanced}, rather than reduced as in standard FRET, {\em on account of the chirality of A}, which contributes to this effect through $\Re\{\alpha_{me}^{A}\}$, and the excitation of both $p_{D}$ and $m_{D}$.
-The discriminatory third term of (\ref{wwfr}) and (\ref{wwwfr}) makes the energy transfer to distinguish between an acceptor particle and its enantiomer since for a given factor $\Im [ p_{D}^{*} m_{D}{\cal K} ^{(3)}]$, the sign of $\Re\{\alpha_{me}^{A}\}$ determines that of this third term of (\ref{wwwfr}).
-Hence {\it a chiral acceptor might give rise to ${\cal W}^{DA}<0$ while its enanatiomer, with opposite sign of $\Re\{\alpha_{me}^{A}\}$, would produce ${\cal W}^{DA}>0$}.
-This remarkable phenomenon, ruled out in FRET, and due to the interplay of these aforementioned three terms of ${\cal W}^{DA}$, {\it requires thst D possesses both electric and magnetic induced dipoles, ${\bf p}_D$ and ${\bf m_D}$}.
-Also as regards the chiral acceptor A, the complex polarizability parts: $\Im [\alpha_{e}^{A}]$, $\Im [\alpha_{m}^{A}]$ and $\Re [\alpha_{me}^{A}]$ enter in the energy transfer rate, Eq. (\ref{wwwfr}), like in the dissymmetry factor of circular dichroism (CD) from A, (see Appendix B).
+Also we notice in (\ref{wwfr}) and (\ref{wwwfr}) that while the chirality of D affects $p_D$ and $m_D$, the chirality of A introduces terms with $\alpha_{em}^{D}$ and/or $\alpha_{me}^{D}$, which, as we shall see, in some configurations may be larger than the sum of the first two terms of these equations, so that {\it the energy transfer would be negative}. {\em I.e. the emission of energy from D in presence of A may be enhanced}, rather than reduced as in standard FRET \cite{berney}, {\em on account of the chirality of A}, which contributes to this effect through {\it a sufficiently large} $\alpha_{me}^{A}$.
+This new phenomenon is analysed in more detail later in this paper, in the section: {\it Observables.
+Donor emission and decay rates}.